EricFedrowisch/AIChatAdapter/README.md

 python3 -m pip install anthropic python3 -m pip install ollama
 ```
--Create a new folder for your code and copy the .env file there.
+-Create a new folder for your code and copy the .env config file there.
 -Put your api keys in the .env file.
 -Now you are ready to go.